Sorry, you need to enable JavaScript to visit this website.

 Skip to main content

-It's that time of year again, when we set our clocks back one hour and enjoy a little extra sleep!
-Meanwhile, most of the regions in the Northern Hemisphere will have just recently switched to daylight saving time.
+It's that time of year again, when we set our clocks forward one hour and enjoy longer evenings filled with sunshine!
+Meanwhile, most of the regions in the Northern Hemisphere will have just recently switched out of daylight saving time.

 Daylight savings in Australia

-When Does Daylight Savings Time Start and End?
+When Does Daylight Saving Time Start and End?

 In Australia, Daylight Saving Time begins at 2:00 am (AEST) on the first Sunday in October and ends at 3:00 am (AEDT) on the first Sunday in April.
 This means that the clocks move forward one hour in October and backward one hour in April, giving us an extra hour of daylight in the evening.

-However, these dates only apply to the states of New South Wales, Victoria, South Australia, and Tasmania, not Queensland or Western Australia, so bear this in mind while travelling between them.
+However, these dates only apply to the states of New South Wales, Victoria, South Australia, and Tasmania, not Queensland or Western Australia, so be sure to check local time differences when travelling between states.

 What is Daylight Saving and Why Do We Use It?